Q1. Where is this “Conus Assignments” list in AMS?

 Q4.
 I have more than 48 months’ Time on Station and I didn’t get an email from AFPC about the CONUS Assignment cycle.

 A4.
-If you did not receive an email, first check your email for something from AFPC on or about Dec.
-17, 2018.
 If no email was received, one of two things has happened:

 1) You're not eligible this cycle due to some ineligibility factor in your records OR